Kristina01111000/Drws_site/README.md

 	- changed names of widget and plugin folders in theme, was able to gt into wordpress backend
 	- he wants a copy of the site made before changing things
 	- deleted 2011 theme from file manager, so that works
+	- made a copy of the site in the folder, can't put new plugins in, so i can't do it that way